uwdata/flechette/docs/api/table.md

 <hr/><a id="toArray" href="#toArray">#</a>
 Table.<b>toArray</b>()

 Return an array of objects representing the rows of this table.
+The type of object (standard object or row proxy object) is determined by the table `useProxy` constructor argument.

 <hr/><a id="iterator" href="#iterator">#</a>
-Table.<b>[Symbol.iterator]</b>()
+Table<b>[Symbol.iterator]</b>()

 Return an iterator over row objects representing the rows of this table.
+The type of object (standard object or row proxy object) is determined by the table `useProxy` constructor argument.